xjtupanda/BGM-Net/README.md

 The best checkpoint and the log should be saved in `ROOTPATH/DATASET_NAME/results`.

 ***
-To reproduce the results using ckpts, please download ...
+To reproduce the results using pre-trained checkpoints, please download ...
 (To be uploaded).

 Extract and put the model file in the right place, set `MODEL_DIR` in `do_test.sh` and run:
 ```